Case management standards—criminal law

 - advising the legal representatives of any legally-aided person (represented by the duty lawyer that day) of court dates and/or other relevant developments.

-Part C – Case management standards specific to juvenile crime
+Part C – Case management standards specific to youth justice

 Practitioners undertaking juvenile crime work must be approved by Legal Aid Queensland.
 To be eligible to undertake legal work in juvenile crime, practitioners must have either attended (face-to-face or by webinar) Legal Aid Queensland’s youth crime accreditation training or viewed the on-line youth crime accreditation material and given an undertaking to attend the next available Legal Aid Queensland youth crime accreditation training.
 Practitioners must also be aware of and comply with the Best practice guidelines for working with children and young people and its supporting framework.
 A copy of the guidelines and framework are attached at Annexures G and H.